Bjorn-CO/PRO-AND-DIP-/README.md

 PRO & DIP van periode 2

 DIP:
-Breakdown
+Breakdown,
-GamePotential
+GamePotential,
-UseCase (Niet Af)
+UseCase (Niet Af).

 PRO:
-Add an instance of a class.
+Add an instance of a class,
-As you command.
+As you command,
-Kill a monster.
+Kill a monster,
 What am I (Niet af).